3lvia/core-github-actions-runner/README.md

 We use trunk-based development, and two environments `prod` and `dev`.
 Any pull request to the trunk branch `trunk` will generate and push an image to the `dev` environment.
-When merging to the `trunk` branch, the image will be pushed to the `prod` environment.
+After merging to the `trunk` branch, the image will be pushed to the `prod` environment.
-In both cases, these images will be deployed to either the VMSS 'elvia-runner-dev' or the VMSS 'elvia-runner-prod', respectively.
+In both cases, these images will be deployed to either the VMSS '**elvia-runner-dev**' or the VMSS '**elvia-runner-prod**', respectively.

 When testing, open a pull request to trunk and generate your image, which will be deployed to the `dev` environment.
 SSH access is enabled for the dev environment, so you can connect to the VM and test your changes.
-SSH access is configured in core-terraform, and you must provide your own public key.
+SSH access is configured in [core-terraform](https://github.com/3lvia/core-terraform), and you must provide your own public key.